Pervez Musharraf, Pakistan martial ruler in 9/11 wars, dies

 “She is always calm in the face of danger,” he recounted.
 But then, “she was screaming uncontrollably, hysterically.”

 Born Aug.
-11, 1943, in New Delhi, India, Musharraf was the middle son of a diplomat.
+11, 1943, in New Delhi, Musharraf was the middle son of a diplomat.
 His family joined millions of other Muslims in fleeing westward when predominantly Hindu India and Islamic Pakistan split during independence from Britain in 1947.
-The partition saw hundreds of thousands of people killed in riots and fighting.
+Hundreds of thousands of people were killed in riots and fighting during the Partition.

 Yet as ruler, Musharraf nearly reached a deal with India on Kashmir, according to U.S. diplomats at the time.
 He also worked toward a rapprochement with Pakistan’s longtime rival.